mozilla/fx-private-relay/docs/base-load-engineer-playbook.md

 2. SRE processes ticket to release the tag to production
 3. Update [Github Release][github-releases] to current release
 4. Monitor [Sentry Releases][sentry-releases] for new production issues
+5. (On your 1st Tuesday) Before releasing to Stage, locally [run e2e tests][run-e2e-tests] against the latest main.
+   - Ensure that the e2e tests are passing.
+   - If e2e Playwright tests are flaky--fails to pass for reasons outside of legitimate Relay bug--consider making the tests more reliable by using the [locators][playwright-locators], [auto-retrying assertions][playwright-auto-retrying-assertions], or [fixtures][playwright-fixtures].
-5. (On your 1st Tuesday) [Release to stage][Release-to-stage] (tag, Github release notes)
+6. (On your 1st Tuesday) [Release to stage][Release-to-stage] (tag, Github release notes)
    - Ping all the engineers who have changes in the release to:
      - Move cards to “Ready to Test” if necessary
      - Include instructions for QA to test
    - Confirm any hotfixes are also in the new tag
-6. (On your 2nd Tuesday) Hand-off base load duties to next engineer in rotation
+7. (On your 2nd Tuesday) Hand-off base load duties to next engineer in rotation

 ## Wednesdays - Fridays